algenty/grafana-flowcharting/README.md

   - Add gaugePos property in Event Mapping for the gauge draw.io models [See example](https://algenty.github.io/flowcharting-repository/images/gaugePos_ani.png?raw=true))
   - Plugin is signed
   - Add Light theme support
-  - New thresholds on dates (accept units like d, w, m, y, h, s or a date)
+  - New thresholds type : dates (accept units like d, w, m, y, h, s or a date)
+  - New event mapping operators
   - Can Enable/Disable each element.
   - Colors (threshold and background) can be empty.